 Hydrangea serrata ‘Intermedia’ is unusually vigorous and easily grown.
 Its decorative value is not very high compared to other cultivars, as the ray florets twist over and face the ground immediately after pollination.

 Inflorescence: Lacecap, 150mm across, with white sepals which turn crimson before inverting.

-Origin Japan, before 1860.
+Origin Japan.
+Imported by Michael Haworth-Booth circa 1950.
 Native to Korea and Japan.

 Zones: 6 to 9

 White, aging to crimson (no change)

 Ray florets: 3 or 4 sepals, rounded, serrated, overlapping, 35mm diam.